Mebanseibor/MERN-Training/README.md

     ```bash
     nvm use <version_number>
     ```
-    - Verify the proper installation of ndoe by entering the following command in the terminal:
+    - Verify the proper installation of node by entering the following command in the terminal:

     ```bash
     node --version